hbctraining/DGE_workshop/lessons/DGE_workflow.md

 **Step 2: calculates ratio of each sample to the reference**

 For every gene in a sample, the ratios (sample1/ref) are calculated (as shown below).
 This is performed for each sample in the dataset.
+Since the majority of genes are not differentially expressed, the majority of genes in each sample should have similar ratios within the sample.

 | gene | sample1 | sample2 | pseudo-reference sample  | ratio sample1/ref | ratio sample2/ref |
 | ----- |:-----:|:-----:|:-----:| :-----: | :-----: |